sylodev/action-transpiler/README.md

 # @sylo-digital/action-transpiler

-Convert actions from legacy formats into the new format.
-Attempts to rewrite scripts and entire actions to be usable with the upgraded tags.
+Convert scripts from legacy formats into the new format.
+This can never be perfect but it should be good enough for >99% of actions.

 ```ts
 import { convert } from "@sylo-digital/action-transpiler";